Pretenellin A

-Pretenellin A is a secondary metabolite in Aspergillus oryzae.
-Pretenellin A is a substrate for tenellin because it undergoes an oxidative ring expansion to form Pretenellin B followed by N-hydroxylation to form Tenellin, an iron chelator in entomopathegnic fungus.
+Pretenellin A is a secondary metabolite and precursor to the siderophore tenellin in Beauveria bassiana.
+It undergoes an oxidative ring expansion to form Pretenellin B followed by N-hydroxylation to form tenellin.

 Biosynthesis

 Pretenellin A is biosynthesized using acetate in the initiation module.
 The acetate molecule is then extended four times by iterative PKS (Figure 1).
 The specific methylations occur after the first and second elongation module.
 After the four elongation module, the β-ketopentaketide is brought into close proximity with tyrosine which is attached to a non-ribosomal peptide synthetase (NRPS) (Figure 2).
 When the iterative PKS interacts with the NRPS system Pretenellin A is released, acting as a well-regulated off-loading mechanism thus releasing Pretenellin A.